 Ah-ha me hearties

 In the past music lovers had little choice but to pirate.
-It wasn’t possible to buy music downloads.
+It wasn’t possible to buy legal downloads.
 Sure you could legally rip your own CDs to listen on an iPod, but not always.
 Some discs were copy protected.

-When you could first buy legal music downloads, it was difficult and confusing.
+When you could first buy legal downloads, it was difficult and confusing.
 The music was often expensive.
 Online retailers charged more for a low-quality download than a CD.
 So you paid more for an inferior product.

 That’s no longer true.

 Stealing music online is no walk in the park.
 You have to walk through the online equivalent of the red light district with pornographic or fraudulent images jumping out at you.
-Sometimes the pirate music sites load nasty cookies or even malware as you walk past.
+Sometimes pirate sites load nasty cookies or even malware as you walk past.

 It’s worth paying $1.80 a song just to avoid that.

 Today there are few excuses to pirate music.
 I was going to say no excuses – but that’s not true as we shall see.